'Look and feel of those ancient forests': Lake County's St. Francis Woods joins national network

 He said they caught the attention of author Joan Maloof, professor emeritus at Salisbury University in Maryland, who founded the nonprofit Old-Growth Forest Network in 2012.

 St. Francis Woods is the third Illinois forest to be recognized.
-The others are in Beall Woods State Park in Wabash County and Allerton Park-University of Illinois in Platt County.
+The others are in Beall Woods State Park in Wabash County and Allerton Park-University of Illinois in Piatt County.

 The Berardis visited several spots before settling on St. Francis Woods.